 For a long time, fascia was scraped out and discarded during medical procedures and dissections, as it was thought to be unimportant and useless.
 Now we are just beginning to scratch the surface of all it does to support our bodies.

-I have worked throughout the pandemic and am constantly updating my policies to reflect current state and federal guidelines.
+I worked throughout the pandemic and am have kept my policies up to date following state and federal guidelines.

 CAN I USE INSURANCE?
 WHAT FORMS OF PAYMENT DO YOU ACCEPT?

 Unfortunately, I do not take insurance.
 I can, however, provide you with a superbill (receipt) which you can submit to your insurance provider for reimbursement.
 Many policies will cover all or part of each session.
 Check with your provider to determine your massage therapy coverage, and you are welcome to request a superbill at any time.

-I currently accept payment at the time of service via cash, check, Zelle, or Venmo (@katiewoodsoma).
+I currently accept payment in advance or at the time of service via cash, check, Zelle, or Venmo (@katiewoodsoma).